How to Choose the Best Ski Resort

 The most popular region to ski in Austria is in Tyrol, home to world-famous resorts like St. Anton and Kitzbuhel.
 Austria is where après-ski was born, so you can expect to party hard with the action kicking off from noon at the latest.
 Austria is also home to delicious local cuisine such as schnitzel, dumplings and sweet pastries, followed by a little fruit schnapps of course.

 Switzerland is proud of its traditions and is the most diverse among the winter sports destinations, managing to unite four different languages across one country.
 It is home to some of the most expensive resorts in the world.
-St. Moritz and Gstaad, in particular, are notable for attracting the world’s elite.
+The five-star hotels and chalets in St. Moritz and Gstaad, in particular, are notable for attracting the world’s elite.
 On the culinary front, you can expect to eat a lot of cheese - cheese fondue, raclette and tartiflette are just some of the treats on offer.

 For a more relaxed, laid-back ski holiday, Italy is the answer.
 With cosy ski chalets and traditional villages, the region is charming.
 There is some spectacular scenery, particularly in the Dolomites, and some fabulous skiing across giant ski areas.
 Ski pass prices tend to be more moderate than in other European destinations.
 Hearty cuisine and exquisite wine is the order of the day here, particularly in South Tyrol, a region which prides itself on its gastronomy.